-The main idea behind the converse proof is to create two physically degraded BCs such that the capacity region of the two-user MISO BC with delayed CSIT, is included in the intersection of the capacity region of these two physically degraded BCs.
+In this section, we provide the converse proof of Theorem~\ref{THM:Main}.
+The converse consists of two main parts.
+In part $1$, we show that the capacity region of the problem is included in the capacity region of a (stochastically) degraded BC, and in part $2$, we derive an outer-bound on the capacity region of the degraded BC.

-We create a new channel by providing $y_2^n$ to ${\sf Rx}_1$.
-This channel is physically degraded and from~\cite{ElGamal-Degraded}, we know that feedback does not enlarge the capacity region.
-Therefore, we ignore the delayed knowledge of the channel state information at the transmitter (\emph{i.e.} no CSIT assumption), see Fig.~\ref{Fig:MISO-BC-Degraded}.
-We derive an outer-bound on the capacity region of this new channel denoted by $\mathcal{C}_1$.
-Similarly, we define $\mathcal{C}_2$ by providing $y_1^n$ to ${\sf Rx}_2$.
-We have $\mathcal{C} \subseteq \mathcal{C}_1 \cap \mathcal{C}_2$.
-In what follows, we derive $\mathcal{C}_1$ and the derivation of $\mathcal{C}_2$ would be similar.
+{\bf Part 1:} We create the stochastically degraded BC as follows.
+We first provide the received signal of ${\sf Rx}_2$, \emph{i.e.} $y_2[t]$, to ${\sf Rx}_1$ as depicted in Fig.~\ref{Fig:MISO-BC-Degraded}.
+Note that the resulting channel is \emph{physically degraded}, and we know that for a physically degraded broadcast channel, feedback does not enlarge the capacity region~\cite{ElGamal-Degraded}.
+Therefore, we can ignore the delayed knowledge of the channel state information at the transmitter (\emph{i.e.} no CSIT assumption) and the correlation between the channel gains.
+The resulting channel is stochastically degraded.

+Thus, we form a \emph{stochastically degraded} channel as shown in Fig.~\ref{Fig:MISO-BC-Degraded}, and we formally define it in Definition~\ref{Def:MIMOBC} below.
+Let us denote an outer-bound on the capacity region of this channel by $\mathcal{A}$.
+The argument above shows that $\mathcal{C} \subseteq \mathcal{A}$.